25 readers online now

 With such a record of apologetics for terrorism, do the good folk of the 31st district of Virginia want Kamal Nawash serving as their state senator?

 Sept.
-28, 2003 update: Nawash seems not to be bothered by so-called honor-killings (when family members kill a female relative for alleged sexual trespasses).
-Here he discusses the subject on National Public Radio's "All Things Considered," talking about the persons who carry out such murders:
+28, 2003 update: Nawash seems not to be bothered by honor-killings (when family members kill a relative, usually female, for alleged sexual trespasses).
+Here he discusses the subject on National Public Radio's "All Things Considered," talking about the perpetrators of such murders:

 The way Nawash puts it, these killings sound constructively therapeutic.